 Classification is the process of accurately classifying previously undiscovered data.
 A training dataset is used to train a machine learning model which is then used to predict the class value for unseen data (records without a class value present).
 Each record in the training set has a set of attributes, one of which is the target class, and the unseen dataset is made up of the same attributes except the target class.

-Three categories—binary classification, multiclass classification, and multilabel classification—can be used to categorise this task.
+Three categories—binary classification, multiclass classification, and multilabel classification—can be used to categorize this task.

 A classifier is developed by training it on the training dataset.
 The accuracy of that classifier is then evaluated using the test set.
 Once desired evaluation metrics are achieved for the test data, the model is ready to be deployed for unseen data.

 Classifiers are only used to forecast the class value of unobserved data if accuracy is acceptable.
 Multi-label classification is supported natively by some of the machine learning algorithms.
 Depending on the particulars of the classification task, neural network models can be set up to support multi-label classification and can be effective.
 A misclassification in multi-label classification is no longer a clear-cut wrong or right.
 Predicting two of the actual classes is better than predicting none of them because it contains a smaller subset of the actual classes.